sjwaight/AzureUpdatesPresentationGen/readme.md

 There is also a Timer Function which runs every Sunday at 11pm to purge any generated PowerPoint files from storage.

-# Known Limitations
+## Known Limitations

-The source RSS feed only holds ~60 days of announcements (or a fixed number of annoucements), so if you try and query before then you will get no results.
+The source RSS feed only holds ~60 days of announcements (or a fixed number of announcements), so if you try and query before then you will get no results.